nrdave/dotfiles/README.md

 ### Zathura

 The reader (mainly for PDFs) I use on Arch (also Mint sometimes).
 The config just changes the text size depending on the yadm Small_Screen class.

+## Miscellaneous Scripts

+Aside from the dedicated dotfiles I have, I also use a few scripts I wrote.
+Those are:

+- brightness-notifications.sh
+- import-gsettings.sh
+- volume-notifications.sh

+### brightness-notifications.sh

+A script that wraps `brightnessctl` with notifications.
+Uses `brightnessctl` to get and set the brightness, and uses `notify-send` to send notifications.

+When calling `notify-send`, the script specifies icon names without a path - thus the icons used should be the icons used by your notification daemon.
+In addition, calls to `notify-send` include an integer hint with the value of the current brightness - mako uses this hint to render a progress bar behind the text of the notification.
+I don't know how other notification daemons will handle the hint - you might have to remove the hint.

+### import-gsettings.sh

+A tool to import settings from a GTK 3 config file and call the relevant `gsettings` calls to make GTK 4 match GTK 3 theming.
+Mostly taken from a Sway wiki page.

+In addition, the script sets the GTK_THEME environment variable, forcing even libadwaita apps (which normally just use an Adwaita theme) to use the theme in the environment variable - Note: I do this because the Arc Theme includes libadwaita styling, so libadwaita apps still mostly look fine.
+This may not be true for your preferred theme (see https://github.com/jnsh/arc-theme/issues/61#issuecomment-1671376666 for more information).

+### volume-notifications.sh

+This script wraps `wpctl` to add notifications with `notify-send`.
+Right now, the script can increase/decrease volume of the default sink and mute/unmute the default sink and source (input and output).

+When calling `notify-send`, the script specifies icon names without a path - thus the icons used should be the icons used by your notification daemon.
+In addition, calls to `notify-send` for the output (i.e. any commands but muting the input) include an integer hint with the value of the current volume - mako uses this hint to render a progress bar behind the text of the notification.
+I don't know how other notification daemons will handle the hint - you might have to remove it.

+(yes I copied what I wrote for brightness-notifications, sue me).